EHTJulia/ScatteringOptics.jl/docs/src/benchmarks.md

 ## Scattering kernel computations
 The scattering kernel may be called upon to compute visibilities for a given sample of Fourier space points (see [Simulate Diffractive Scattering](@ref) for the tutorial), which is important to mitigate the diffractive scattering in the sky model (e.g. image) reconstruction.
-Once the scattering model is initialzied, the kernel visbility can be computed in fairly simple analytic formula that can be purely written by basic `numpy` operations in Python without a significant overhead.
+Once the scattering model is initialzied, the kernel visbility can be computed in fairly simple analytic formula that can be purely written by basic numpy operations in Python without a significant overhead.
 Therefore, one wouldn't anticipate a significant speed improvement in Julia.

-In these computations, however, `ScatteringOptics.jl` also exhibits speed improvements up to 100 times over the three included models (Dipole, Boxcar, and Von Mises; see [Use Non-default Models](@ref) for more info) in particular for data less than 1k points where typical EHT data sets are.
+In these computations, however, `ScatteringOptics.jl` also exhibits speed improvements up to about 30 times over the three included models (Dipole, Boxcar, and Von Mises; see [Use Non-default Models](@ref) for more info) in particular for data less than 1k points where typical EHT data sets are.
 As anticipated, `ScatteringOptics.jl` and `eht-imaging` will get closer for larger data sets where overhead contributions are ignoreable.

 ![](assets/bench_kernel_speed.png)